krishnanlab/teaching/2019-fall_appliedml/README.md

 We will block this time from our schedules and be present in our offices.

 Couple of things to note:
-1. While I'm happy to chat with you in person, many times, just sending me a message on Slack with your questions/concerns might work as well.
-So, if you have specific Qs in mind, just shoot me a message and let's see if we can resolve it then and there.
+1. While we are happy to chat with you in person, many times, just sending one of us a message on Slack with your questions/concerns might work as well.
+So, if you have specific Qs in mind, just shoot one of us a message and let's see if we can resolve it then and there.
-2. If you would indeed like to meet in person, please try to meet me during this time.
+2. If you would indeed like to meet in person, please try to meet one of us during this time.
 But, don't worry if you can't make it during this window for some reason.
-Again, just send me a message on Slack and we'll find a time that works for both of us.
+Again, just send us a message on Slack and we'll find a time that works for both of us.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-fall_appliedml/README.md#cmse-xxx-applied-machine-learning-for-physical-and-life-sciences) ]